 SQL Clone is designed to make it easy to provision copies of a database for development and test environments in seconds.
-Often, these ‘clones’ are copies of production databases, which contain sensitive data that needs to be protected from unauthorized access.
+Sometimes, these ‘clones’ are copies of databases that contain sensitive data that needs to be protected from unauthorized access.

 Transparent Data Encryption (TDE) is one technique that many organizations have implemented in order to protect their sensitive data.
 It encrypts the data at rest, both in the database files and backups.
 Since SQL Clone copies data from either a live database or backup, does it work with TDE?